NISRA-Tech-Lab/nisra-rap-skeleton/README.md

 Note that although the RAP Skeleton template only provides the main `report.Rmd` file, the RAP Skeleton demo HTML is constructed using multiple child `.Rmd` files as different chapters.
 Users wanting to divide different chapters into multiple child `.Rmd` files should follow the instructions found later in this documentation.

-## Downloading the RAP Skeleton.
+## Downloading the RAP Skeleton
+This code should run on most recent versions of RStudio but will need R 4.4.0 or later to run package installations correctly.
+If you do not have this, R 4.4.0 is available from the IT Assist Store.

 In order to work with the RAP Skeleton the project folder must first be downloaded onto your local computer.
 Follow these steps to complete this process:

 - Download the RAP Skeleton as a ZIP file by clicking on the ‘Source code (zip)’ link under the ‘Assets’ tab on the [latest releases page](https://github.com/NISRA-Tech-Lab/rap-skeleton/releases).
 The file will be downloaded to the ‘Downloads’ folder on your PC.

-- Open your ‘Downloads’ folder using Windows Explorer and extract the Rap Skeleton contents by right-clicking on the ZIP file and selecting ‘Extract All’.
+- Open your ‘Downloads’ folder using Windows Explorer and extract the RAP Skeleton contents by right-clicking on the ZIP file and selecting ‘Extract All’.

-- The RAP Skeleton will be contained within a folder with a name such as `rap-skeleton-2.0`.
+- The RAP Skeleton will be contained within a folder with a name `rap-skeleton-`, followed by some numeric version numbers eg. `rap-skeleton-1.0`.
+In this README this will be referred to as `rap-skeleton-x.x`.
 Choose an appropriate location to save this folder e.g. your desktop.

-## Understanding the RAP Skeleton folder structure.
+## Understanding the RAP Skeleton folder structure
-Once downloaded and extracted, you are now able to view the files and folders within the `rap-skeleton-2.0` folder.
+Once downloaded and extracted, you are now able to view the files and folders within the `rap-skeleton-x.x` folder.

 Note:

-- `rap-skeleton.Rproj` (rap-skeleton-2.0/rap-skeleton.Rproj) is the main R project file for the Rap Skeleton.
+- `rap-skeleton.Rproj` (rap-skeleton-x.x/rap-skeleton.Rproj) is the main R project file for the RAP Skeleton.
 Always open this R project file first when working on any element of your report.

-- `report.Rmd` (rap-skeleton-2.0/code/report.Rmd) is the RMarkdown file that will be knitted to produce your HTML report.
+- `report.Rmd` (rap-skeleton-x.x/code/report.Rmd) is the RMarkdown file that will be knitted to produce your HTML report.

-- `demo_report.Rmd` (rap-skeleton-2.0/code/demo/demo_report.Rmd) is the RMarkdown file that will be knitted to produce the demo HTML report.
+- `demo_report.Rmd` (rap-skeleton-x.x/code/demo/demo_report.Rmd) is the RMarkdown file that will be knitted to produce the demo HTML report.

-- Everything relating to the demo report is stored inside the `demo` folder (`rap-skeleton-2.0/code/demo/`).
+- Everything relating to the demo report is stored inside the `demo` folder (`rap-skeleton-x.x/code/demo/`).
 The entire `demo` folder can be deleted if it is not required.

 The following table lists the RAP Skeleton contents and their purpose: